WHO IS GRACE GAWLER?

 Ironically, my childhood desire was to become a veterinary surgeon or a cancer researcher!

-The following year Ian became very ill and was deemed palliative with a short life expectancy when his oncologist presumed he had a recurrence of bone cancer.
-In a leap of faith we married in February 1976 around the time when he was given a prognosis of 6 weeks.
-A biopsy was not performed but he became critically ill with mysterious symptoms that seemed not to be related to a bone cancer recurrence.
+A biopsy was not performed but he was critically ill with mysterious symptoms that seemed not to be related to a bone cancer recurrence.
 Veterinary practice often involved thinking outside the square to solve problems and this approach served me well as Ian’s patient advocate and caregiver.
 I was not giving up!

 His condition deteriorated rapidly and unbeknown to us or doctors at the time, but later confirmed; he was diagnosed with advanced TB which made sense of the seemingly unrelated symptoms he experienced.
 According to an expert familiar with TB, the TB was evident at the time of his diagnosed recurrence.
 These 2 concurrent medical conditions muddied the waters.
 The story is complex, but he survived.
 Refer to MJA